davidath/python_api_proxy/README.md

 Using classes makes the response more modular,more maintainable and reusable.
 Being that modular makes it less prone to struggle in case of changes.
-For example if we decide for a different path to our API proxy then all we have to do is change the path, due to the architecture our class will maintain workabillity.
+For example if we decide for a different path to our API proxy then all we have to do is change the path, due to the architecture of our class, it will maintain workabillity.

 ### Dispacher's Attributes